wholder/RglComm/README.md

 On a Mac, just double click the **`RglComm.jar`** file and it should start.
 However, you'll need to right click on the .jar file and select "Open" the first time you run RglComm due to new Mac OS X security checks.

 #### Windows
 Follow [these instructions](https://windowsreport.com/jar-file-windows/) to run the JAR file on Windows.
 However, you will first need to install device drivers for the Rigol devices you are using.
-The instructions on this page provides more details, but you can use the automated driver installer [Zadig](https://zadig.akeo.ie) to install a generic driver for each Rigol device using its Vendor and Product Ids:
+The instructions on this page provides more details, but you can use the automated driver installer [Zadig](https://zadig.akeo.ie) to install a generic driver for each Rigol device using its Vendor and Product Ids, like this:

    <p align="center"><img src="https://github.com/wholder/RglComm/blob/master/images/zadig-2.4.png"></p>